usc-isi-i2/table-linker/tld.md

 **Options:**
 - `-c a`: column name which has the retrieval scores.
 Default is `retrieval_score`
 - `-o a`: the output column name where the normalized scores will be stored.
-Default is input column name with the suffix `_normalized`
+Default is input column name appended with the suffix `_normalized`
 - `-w|--weights`: a comma string of the format `<retrieval_method_1}:<weight_1>, <retrieval_method_2:<weight_2>,...>`
  specifying the weights for each retrieval method.By default, all retrieval method weights are set to 1.0